0LNetworkCommunity/documentation/docs/validators/genesis.md

 ### 3. Build and install the libra binaries

-To use many of our genesis CLI tooling, we have to switch to its directory:
+To use many of our genesis CLI tooling, we have to switch to its directory
 ``` bash
 cd ~/libra-framework/tools/genesis
 ```